caglejohn/memoryjacket/README.md

-# Memory Jacket: A Robotic Mystery
+# Memory Jacket: Lost Archives

 ## Overview
 Memory Jacket is an immersive mystery game where players take on the role of Sam, an android on a poignant quest to recover his lost memories and save the city from an enigmatic threat.
 Set in a sprawling, neon-lit metropolis that blends futuristic technology with shadowy intrigue, players will navigate puzzles, decode mysteries, and confront ethical dilemmas that challenge the very core of Sams's artificial intelligence.